We Help With IRS Penalties & Interest

 The most effective way that taxpayers can reduce or eliminate IRS tax penalties and interest is to show that they do not owe the underlying tax liability.

 Another way is to show that there was an unreasonable delay attributable to the government, that the taxpayer relied on bad advice from the government, or that the taxpayer was not timely notified of his or her tax liability.

 The IRS may be willing to negotiate a reduction in tax penalties and interest, especially if the taxpayer can show that they made an honest mistake.

 We are experienced tax attorneys in Houston, Texas.
-We help clients remove or abate IRS and state tax penalties.
+We help clients remove or abate IRS tax penalties.

 If you have a tax penalty and you want it removed and want to talk to a tax lawyer, we want to hear from you.
 Please call us at (713) 909-4906 or schedule an appointment to get help abating your penalties.

 - Court: Complex Tax + Professional Advice = No Tax PenaltyWe know that we can take steps to minimize our taxes.
 Our tax laws allow for this and, on review, the courts have made this clear.
 Tax penalties are usually the problem with taking tax positions in situations that are… Continue reading Court: Complex Tax + Professional Advice = No Tax Penalty